PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - Managing Windows Services and Processes

-- PowerShell offers cmdlets like Get-Service and Stop-Process to reveal and control gadget services and jogging applications.
+- PowerShell offers cmdlets like Get-Service and Stop-Process to reveal and control gadget services and running applications.

 - In Windows PowerShell vs Command Prompt, CMD lacks superior provider management capabilities.

-- PowerShell offers cmdlets like Get-Service and Stop-Process to reveal and control gadget services and jogging applications.
+- PowerShell offers cmdlets like Get-Service and Stop-Process to reveal and control gadget services and running applications.

 - Remote System Management

-- PowerShell supports far off administration the use of Enter-PSSession, permitting IT teams to control multiple machines from a significant location.
+- PowerShell supports far-off administration through the use of Enter-PSSession, permitting IT teams to control multiple machines from a single location.

-- PowerShell supports far off administration the use of Enter-PSSession, permitting IT teams to control multiple machines from a significant location.
+- PowerShell supports far-off administration through the use of Enter-PSSession, permitting IT teams to control multiple machines from a single location.

 - Working with Structured Data